G Suite for diverse learners

 Let your voice do the composing with this powerful feature built into Docs.

-Create, edit, and collaborate on presentations with accessibility tools and customizations to support more learners.
+Create, edit and collaborate on presentations with accessibility tools and customisations to support more learners.

 Navigate your slides simply with screen reader compatibility built in.